-Keep on reading to find out about the benefits of drinking water, as well as what happens with water once you drink it: where it goes, how your body deals with it to feed vital functions, how long it takes for water to digest, etc.
+If you make an effort to keep your body well hydrated (and feed it well), you can get much more from it in return.
+Keep reading to find out more about the advantages of drinking water and what happens to water after you drink it: where it goes, how the body uses it to feed vital functions, how much time is needed to digest water, etc.

 Why is Drinking Water Important?